 If using chemicals with toxic vapors, the unit shall be connected to an external exhaust system.
-Type A1 cabinets may be used for work with volatile chemicals if deemed appropriate by a chemical risk assessment the contaminated positive pressured plenums that are not surrounded by negative pressure plenums.
+Type A1 cabinets may be used for work with volatile chemicals if deemed appropriate by a chemical risk assessment

 (refer to Section I-1.3.1.3).